-The Company uses derivative financial instruments, primarily forward contracts, to mitigate risk associated with adverse movements in foreign currency exchange rates.
+The Company uses derivative financial instruments, primarily forward contracts and option contracts, to mitigate risk associated with adverse movements in foreign currency exchange rates.

 The Company records all derivatives in the condensed consolidated balance sheets at fair value, with assets included in prepaid expenses and other current assets or other long-term assets, and liabilities included in accrued expenses and other current liabilities or other long-term liabilities.
 The Company's accounting treatment for these instruments is based on whether or not the instruments are designated as a hedging instrument.
-The effective portions of net investment hedges are recorded in other comprehensive income as a part of the cumulative translation adjustment.
-The effective portions of cash flow hedges are recorded in accumulated other comprehensive income until the hedged item is recognized in revenue on the condensed consolidated statements of income when the underlying hedged revenue is recognized.
-Any ineffective portions of net investment hedges and cash flow hedges are recorded in other income, net on the Company's condensed consolidated statements of income.
-For balance sheet hedges, changes in the fair value are recorded in other income, net on the Company's condensed consolidated statements of income.
+The effective portions of net investment hedges are recorded in other comprehensive loss as a part of the cumulative translation adjustment.
+The effective portions of cash flow hedges are recorded in accumulated other comprehensive income until the hedged item is recognized in revenue on the condensed consolidated statements of operations when the underlying hedged revenue is recognized.
+Any ineffective portions of net investment hedges and cash flow hedges are recorded in other expense, net on the Company's condensed consolidated statements of operations.
+For balance sheet hedges, changes in the fair value are recorded in other expense, net on the Company's condensed consolidated statements of operations.

-The Company enters into master netting arrangements, which are designed to reduce credit risk by permitting net settlement of transactions with the same counterparty.
+The Company enters into master netting arrangements, which are designed to reduce credit risk by permitting net settlement of foreign exchange contracts with the same counterparty, subject to applicable requirements.
 The Company presents its derivative assets and liabilities at their gross fair values on the condensed consolidated balance sheets.
-However, under the master netting arrangements with the respective counterparties of the foreign exchange contracts, subject to applicable requirements, the Company is allowed to net settle transactions.
 The Company is not required to pledge, and is not entitled to receive, cash collateral related to these derivative transactions.